Updated January 19, 2018.

 - Reducing your costs by avoiding high premiums associated with traditional health insurance

-Below is an example of a savings comparison between an out of pocket and business medical expense.
+Below is an example of a savings comparison between a medical expese paid personally vs through your business.

 The medical expense could represent a year's worth of uncovered expenses that has been paid for by you, personally, with out of pocket after tax dollars.
 After tax dollars is the amount remaining after personal income tax is paid.
-In this example’s tax bracket, the company will distribute $5,340 (before tax), with 43% reserved to pay income tax ($2,340).
+In this example’s tax bracket, the company will pay $5,340 (including income tax).
+43% is used to pay income tax ($2,340).

 To explain in detail, each $1 you spend on medical expenses requires your company to pay you approximately $1.78 before tax.
 43% (or 78 cents) is paid in tax to Canada Revenue Agency in the form of provincial and federal taxes.

 In this case, the medical expense is paid through your corporation as a before tax business expense.
-Effectively, you are able to write off 100% of your medical expense through your corporation.
-Value is created by keeping the additional 43% tax inside your corporation.
+Effectively, your business is able to write off 100% of your medical expense.
+You save money by keeping the additional 43% tax inside your corporation.

 4. Is an HSA effective for an owner/operator/one person business?

-This category of businesses includes incorporated consultants and contractors, and professional corporations.
+This category of businesses includes incorporated consultants, contractors, and professional corporations.
 This segment of Canada's business community is overlooked by traditional health insurance carriers as it is difficult and expensive to insure.

 Interestingly, it can be argued that an HSA is most effective for a one person business.
 The majority of Olympia clients are owner/operator businesses.
 By using an HSA, you and your family would benefit from a 100% tax deduction for your family medical benefits.